grigory-rechistov/ilab-simics/README.md

 Authors: Grigory Rechistov, 2014, and contributors of the MIPT Ilab project.
-The source code is subject to University Software License Agreement between Intel Corporation and the participating univercity.
+The source code is subject to University Software License Agreement between Intel Corporation and the participating university.
 Please refer to the text of the agreement for terms and conditions.

 # Wiki contents